AM-security/STL-channels-encoder/README.md

 ## Library that steganographically encodes data into covert channels of STL files.

-## The library makes it easy to encode data into covert channels of STL files

 ### Run tests:

     cd facet_ch_encoder/tests && pytest -q facet_ch_encoder_test.py